-In December 2020, a TUMO Box was opened in Berd as a result of cooperation with the Central Bank of the Republic of Armenia, Amundi-ACBA and Hayg foundation.
+In December 2020, a TUMO Box was opened in Berd in cooperation with the Central Bank of the Republic of Armenia, Amundi-ACBA and the Hayg Foundation.
 The Box provides education to about 320 young people a year in the fields of technology and design.
-After completing the self-learning stage, Berd TUMOians will go to the nearest TUMO center in Dilijan, and later to Koghb, to participate in workshops and labs.
+After completing the self-learning stage, Berd TUMOians go to the nearest TUMO center in Dilijan, and later to Koghb, to participate in workshops and labs.

 Forum des images